-(r) NEW ACCOUNTING PRONOUNCEMENTS
+(q) NEW ACCOUNTING PRONOUNCEMENTS (continued)

-In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update ASU No. 2016-02, Leases, which is intended to improve financial reporting about leasing transactions.
+In February 2016, the FASB issued ASU No. 2016-02, Leases, which is intended to improve financial reporting about leasing transactions.
 The new standard will require organizations that lease assets with terms of more than 12 months to recognize on the statement of financial position the assets and liabilities for the rights and obligations created by those leases.
 The ASU also will require disclosures to help financial statement users better understand the amount, timing, and uncertainty of cash flows arising from leases.
 These disclosures include qualitative and quantitative requirements and providing additional information about the amounts recorded in the financial statements.
-For the Organization, the ASU will be effective June 30, 2021.
+For the Organization, the ASU will be effective for the year ending June 30, 2021.